Morningstar88/AMCandWandaGroupTrumanShowMisconduct/README.md

 I’ve written an official affidavit and am taking them to UK small claims court—partly because I can’t afford the commercial courts, and partly as a test of liability in a corrupt system.

 Oh, and Money Claim Online (MCOL)?
-Lost half my paperwork and strike-out’d one of my filings without telling me.
+Lost half my paperwork and struck-out’d one of my filings without telling me.
 Negligent at best, sleazy at worst.
+They need to be held to account publicly.

 You can read the affidavit below.
 It’s dry.
 It’s lawful.
 It’s really happening. 📁

 If Wanda Group or AMC want to talk this out like honest people, great.
 If not?
 We'll do it right here.
-Hopefully some of the new AI Law enforcers and compliance teams will help out.
+Hopefully some of the new AI Law Enforcers and Compliance Teams will help out.

 Attn: OPTIC, Stephen Goedhart, Moneyclaim online, Wanda Group and AMC.